susam/uncap/README.md

 Alternatives
 ------------
-There are other tools and methods available to map one key to another on Windows, Linux and Mac OS X. This section describes a few such tools and methods.
+There are other tools and methods available to map one key to another on Windows, Linux and Mac.
+This section describes a few such tools and methods.

 ### Windows: Scancode Map registry value ###
 One way to map a key to another key in Windows without using any